A

 Discovery & design.

-Two-hour kickoff call with you and whoever from your team you want involved.
+Two-hour kickoff call with you and whoever from your team you want involved — your son included if you'd like.
 Brand audit.
 Wireframes for every page.
 Copy direction.
 By end of phase 1, you approve a complete design before we build anything.

 Phase 2 · Days 11–35